Viola betonicifolia

 Viola betonicifolia, commonly known as the arrowhead violet, showy violet or mountain violet, is a small perennial of the genus Viola, which contains pansies and violets.
 It occurs from India and Pakistan in southern Asia throughout eastern Australia and Tasmania.
 It grows in shaded habitat in forests.

 Taxonomy

 English botanist Sir James Edward Smith was the first to describe Viola betonicifolia, giving it the common name "betony-leaved violet" in volume 37 of Rees's Cyclopædia in 1817.
 He noted that it was native to New South Wales.
 Spelling it Viola betonicæfolia in Flora Australiensis, George Bentham recognised it as the senior synonym of Viola longiscapa (DC.)
 G.Don and V. phyteumifolia G.Don.

 Description

-This species is distinguished by long, slender arrow-shaped leaves grow from the base of the plant, which has no stem as such, and are up to 6 cm long with a v-shaped sinus at the base, and are usually rather bright, fresh green.
+This species is distinguished by long, slender arrow-shaped leaves that grow from the base of the plant, which has no stem as such, and are up to 6 cm long with a v-shaped sinus at the base, and are usually rather bright, fresh green.
 Its striking bright purple flowers are 1–1.5 cm in diameter and occur in spring and summer.

 Flowers are followed by small pale brown pods with tiny blackish seeds.